octocat/git-consortium/product-backlog.md

   * The CSM list has over 5,000 names so a letter-based pagination approach is needed.
 * As a CSM, Practitioner, or Certified Product Owner, I can have my name listed in the registry without becoming a member of the site.
   * For example, I take a certification class but never register or let my membership lapse.
-* As a site admin, I can view all classes in a pending state.
-* As a new Certified Git Leader or Certified Product Owner, once my name has been loaded to the registry I am sent an email welcoming me to the Git Consortium and containing instructions on how to register / activate my membership.
-* As a site editor, I can edit the content of the email automatically sent to new Certified Git Leaders and Product Owners.
+* As a trainer who has finished teaching a Certification class, I can load an Excel file (first name, last name, email) into the site.
   * I am prompted for:
     * the trainer names (I may not have trained alone)
     * certification date
     * type of certification (i.e., CSM or CPO)
   * The names are loaded into a pending state and not yet added to the registry.
     * Note: We could have this charge $50 per person right then.
+* As a site admin, I can view all classes in a pending state.
 * As a site admin who has received proof of payment from a trainer, I can move people in his or her class from a pending state to the registry.
+* As a new Certified Git Leader or Certified Product Owner, once my name has been loaded to the registry I am sent an email welcoming me to the Git Consortium and containing instructions on how to register / activate my membership.
+* As a site editor, I can edit the content of the email automatically sent to new Certified Git Leaders and Product Owners.

 ### Membership